FAIRmat-NFDI/pynxtools/README.md

 ## Run examples

 A number of examples exist which document how the tools can be used.
 For a standalone usage convenient jupyter notebooks are available for each tool.
-To use them, jupyter and related tools have to be installed in the development environment as follows:
+To use these notebooks, jupyter and related tools have to be installed in the development environment as follows:

 ```shell